wneessen/go-parsesyslog/README.md

 **Please note**: the RFC is not providing any message length definition and explicity states that there is "[no ending delimiter to this part](https://tools.ietf.org/search/rfc3164#section-4.1.3)" for this reason we are using the newline (`\n` (ASCII: 10)) as delimiter.
 This will therefore truncate messages that have a newline in it.
+Additionally the RFC does specify a timestamp format that has not provide any information about the year.
+For this reason, we will interpret the year for the message as the current year.

 Available fields in the `LogMsg`: